Skip to main content

 28. Social Media (results required)

-The use of any social media platform (Facebook, Instagram, TikTok, etc.), blog, forum, group site, the internet, or microsite that engages members to communicate about your credit union and/or the credit union movement.
+The use of any social media platform (Facebook, Instagram, TikTok, Threads, etc.), blog, forum, group site, the internet, or microsite that engages members to communicate about your credit union and/or the credit union movement.
 Must include the average number of comments received, shares, and time spent on site and use of links.
 Include samples (URL, Google analytics, web analytics, on-site analytics, etc.).

 back to top